rfearing/dotfiles/ssh/README.md

 ## SSH

+Right after writing this, I read an article sent by [pointer.io][pointer].
+That article is more detailed and can be found [here][teleport].
+But in short:

-To not have to type your password each time you connect to a server, authenticate using [PKI][pki].
-Genereate keys using the `ssh-keygen` command:
+Generate a new key using the `ssh-keygen` command:

     $ ssh-keygen -t rsa -b 4096